foxssake/netfox/docs/netfox/guides/network-rollback.md

 These methods are called by [RollbackSynchronizer] under the hood.

+## Input Submission Status

+In certain scenarios you may wish to delay commiting to something hard to reverse like death, vfx or audio untill its known for sure the outcome won't change.
+One way of doing this is to check which nodes have submited input and are past a point of rollback.

+You can query the status of Nodes with `NetworkRollback.get_latest_input_tick(root_node)` or `NetworkRollback.has_input_for_tick(root_node, tick)`. `root_node` being what the relevant [RollbackSynchronizer] has configured.

+All tracked nodes can be retreived from `NetworkRollback.get_input_submissions()` which will return the entire <root_node, latest_tick> dictionary.

 ## Settings

 ![Network rollback settings](../assets/network-rollback-settings.png)

-*Enabled* toggles network rollback.
+_Enabled_ toggles network rollback.
 No signals are fired when disabled.

-*History limit* is the maximum number of recorded ticks to keep.
+_History limit_ is the maximum number of recorded ticks to keep.
 Larger values enable further rewinds and thus larger latencies, but consume more memory for each node that is recorded.

-*Input redundancy* This is the number of previous input ticks to send along with the current tick.
+_Input redundancy_ This is the number of previous input ticks to send along with the current tick.
 We send data unreliably over UDP for speed.
 In the event a packet is lost or arrives out of order we add some redundancy.
 You can calculate your target reliability % packet success chance by using the formula `1 - (1 - packet_success_rate) ^ input_redundancy`.

-*Display offset* specifies the age of the tick to display.
+_Display offset_ specifies the age of the tick to display.
 By displaying an older state instead of the latest one, games can mask adjustments if a state update is received from the server.
 The drawback is that the game will have some latency built-in, as it reacts to player inputs with some delay.
 Setting to zero will always display the latest game state.

-*Input delay* specifies the delay applied to player input, in ticks.
+_Input delay_ specifies the delay applied to player input, in ticks.
 This results in player inputs shifted into the future, e.g. if the player starts moving left on tick 37, it will be sent to the server as tick 39.
 This way, even if the input takes time to arrive, it will still be up to date, as long as the network latency is smaller than the input latency.

 !!!warning
 [RollbackSynchronizer]'s `is_fresh` parameter may not work as expected with input delay.
 This happens because clients already receive data for the current tick, which means that the tick doesn't need to be resimulated, and as a result, no `_rollback_tick` callbacks are ran with `is_fresh` set to true.

     This happens when network latency is smaller than the input delay.

-*Enable diff states* toggles diff states.
+_Enable diff states_ toggles diff states.
 By sending only state properties that have changed, netfox can reduce the bandwidth needed to synchronize the game between peers.
 See [RollbackSynchronizer] on how this is done and configured.